gx9702/UA-TypeRepository/Core/Part3/DataTypes/NodeId/readme.md

 <!-- datatype -->
 ## NodeId
+Describes a value that is an identifier for a node within a Server address space.
 <!-- end of description -->
 The fields of the NodeId DataType are defined in the following table: